Sunday, 15 June 2025

 Thus, as began with above, the demonic is extremely liberal to sin or inner disturbance.
 Every desire as a thought is legitimate due to its existence within the mind.
 And “sin” here is inverted to be the bigoted denial of the legitimacy of every thought or desire, including for example pedophilia, which within the unfolding of the ethos would quickly be justified as another desire, and so a legitimate inner reality, to be legitimately satisfied.

-So it’s quite easy to see how liberalism in this unfolding genuinely amounts to the ethos of anti-Christ, and just as is expounded as the historical process within the New Testament, and where the human person of a final antichrist is really a kind of natural incarnation of, and perfectly in sync with, the ethos rather than some haphazard appearance within the flow of history.
+So it’s quite easy to see how liberalism in this unfolding genuinely amounts to the ethos of anti-Christ, and just as is expounded as the historical process within the New Testament, and where the human person of a final antichrist is really a kind of natural incarnation of, and perfectly in sync with, the prevailing ethos rather than some haphazard human appearance within the flow of history.

 No comments: